Akano-org/first-site/README.md

 # Hi, I'm AbdouL! 👋
 A computer science student and a future grad on web development from fullstack academy

-# My First personnal site
+# My First personal site
 This project is my first personnal site